nrwl/nx/packages/linter/docs/eslint-examples.md

 {% /tab %}
 {% tab label="ESLint config file" %}

 `ESLint` provides several ways of specifying the configuration.
-The default one is using `.eslintrc.json` but you can override it by setting `eslintConfig` flag:
+The default one is using `.eslintrc.json` but you can override it by setting the `eslintConfig` flag:

 ```json
 "lint": {